susanyang17/doc/dev-ref/Introduction.md

 **More Inner Details** ![ center | 900px](essentials-architecture.png
 " center | 900px")

-keikai spreadsheet component consists of three major parts -- the client-side UI , the server-side component, and the book data model with the formula evaluation engine.
+Keikai spreadsheet component consists of three major parts -- the client-side UI , the server-side component, and the book data model with the formula evaluation engine.
 The UI is a grid like widget that you can in-place edit the content of each cell.
 The component is a server-side